wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 This architecture has a few disadvantages.
 First, this causes significant write amplification, as the compressed page is first read via I/O, and then decompressed in the memory.
 Second, this also damands higher storage since uncompressed pages are larger than compressed pages.

+The paper addresses the above challenges with the following techniques.
+First, the algorithm proposed in this paper mainly consists of small loops without branching.
+Compilers may easily recognize the pattern, and expand the loop using loop expansion or loop pipelining.
+The former technique simply expands several iterations of the loop into the loop body, while the latter further re-arranges operations from different iterations to overlap the execution of multiple iterations to increase the number of parallel operations.